MTstateIntroStats/IntroStatActivitiesHybrid/01-A01-Summarizing-data_bias.Rmd

 * Non-response bias

-For more on these concepts, read Chapter 1 and 2 in the textbook.
+For more on these concepts, read Chapter 1 and 2 in the textbook and review the Module 1 Vocabulary Review and Key Topics.

 ### Notes on Observational Units and Variables {-}

-\vspace{4in}
+\newpage

 #### Further analysis of class data set {-}